AdamsMP92/NuMagSANS/README.md

 <sup>1</sup> Department of Physics and Materials Science, University of Luxembourg, 162A Avenue de la Faiencerie, L-1511 Luxembourg, Grand Duchy of Luxembourg

 ## Documentation
 https://adamsmp92.github.io/NuMagSANS/

 ## How to Cite
 To Do

+## Acknowledgements

+## Funding
+Financial support from the National Research Fund of Luxembourg is gratefully acknowledged (AFR Grant No. 15639149).